geekclick/street-food/README.md

 4. Explore Local Delicacies: Dive into the world of local delicacies, try something new, and expand your culinary horizons.

-Project Structure
+### Project Structure
-The StreetEats project is organized as follows:
+The WalkEat project is organized as follows:

-/components: Reusable React components
+/components: Reusable React components\
-/public: Static assets
+/public: Static assets\
-/styles: CSS styles
+/styles: CSS styles\
-package.json: Project dependencies and scripts next.config.js: Next.js configuration
+package.json: Project dependencies and scripts\
+next.config.js: Next.js configuration

-License
+### License
-StreetEats is licensed under the MIT License.
+WalkEat is licensed under the MIT License.